day8/re-frame/README.md

 1. Easy to test.
 We put data into the ratom, allow the DOM to be rendered, and check that the right divs are in place.
 This would typically be done via phantomjs.
 2. Easily understood.
 Generally, components can be understood in isolation.
 In almost all cases, a component is genuinely a pure fucntion, or is conceptually a pure function.

 The whole thing might be a multistep process, but we only have to bother ourselves with the writing of the `components`.
-Reagent/ReactJS looks after the rest.
+Reagent/ReactJS looks after the rest of the pipeline.

 If the `app-db` changes, the DOM changes.
-The DOM is a function of the ratom (state of the app).
+The DOM is a function of app-db (the state of the app).

 But wait ... we do have to do some work to kick off the flow correctly ...